Stretch goals, OKR grading - & how it impacts measurement & reporting

 OKR measurement is the process by which specific Key Results success criteria are set or graded to create success thresholds for the Objective.

 Frequent OKR updates then ensure that OKR progress measurements and other related reporting metrics can be reported.
+An OKR consultant or trainer would make sure that you know the answer to:

 • How difficult to achieve should a Key Result be?